 “Go knock on the door,” Michael commanded.
 I did, but there was no answer.
 We began to drive away, and a car passed us and drove behind the house.
 Michael swung his taxi around and followed.
 We pulled up behind the car.

-I got out of the taxi and stood in front of an older gentleman, the hood on his raincoat up to protect him from what was now Noah-inspiring precipitation.
+I climbed out of the taxi and stood in front of an older gentleman, the hood on his raincoat up to protect him from what had become diluvian-level precipitation.

 “Is this Shinganagh?”
 I asked.